vippsas/vipps-checkout/vipps-checkout-api.md

 #### Alternative 2: Vipps Checkout Direct - we handle the checkout and redirect the user back to you

-To checkout a single item directly, use Vipps Checkout Direct.
-Hook this flow up on a button directly on a product, and we handle the rest by redirecting the user to checkout.vipps.no where we handle the checkout.
+To check out a single item directly, use *Checkout Direct*.
+Hook this flow up on a button directly on a product, and we handle the rest by redirecting the user to `checkout.vipps.no` where we handle the checkout.
 We will return the customer back to your site when finished.

 We also have a [button](vipps-checkout-button.md) with the Vipps look-and-feel that you can use (if you so choose) to make the integration super easy on your product page!